thomastay/padding-oracle-backend-eecs388/README.md

 Nope.
 This module does not know what the EECS388 shared key is, and even once you crack the ciphertext, AES is immune to known plaintext attacks.
 Do your homework, man.

+## I'm an EECS 388 instructor, and I don't think this code is appropriate

+Email me at ttay@umich.edu explaining why.
+I don't think this violates the honor code at all, since I'm just providing the same facility as the online server but in a portable and faster form.
+However, if you guys really feel that way, I'll take it down.

 # Usage

 This module is meant to be a drop-in replacement for the padding oracle server.
 Simply define the following local version of the valid padding function instead of the server one: